-Editor's Note: The following is a report on the practical applications of Steven Garber’s new book Visions of Vocation: Common Grace for the Common Good (IVP Books, 2014).
+Editor's Note: The following is a report on the practical applications of Steven Garber’s book Visions of Vocation: Common Grace for the Common Good (IVP Books, 2014).

 The work you do every day isn’t meant just for your own benefit; it’s for the common good of everyone in the world.
 No matter what type of work you do – from caring for your children or running a business at home, to serving at an organization in any professional or volunteer capacity – your work plays a vital role in making the world a better place, because God uses everyone’s contributions in his ongoing work of redeeming our fallen world.